brendanseattle/SamsungRGBMod/KG-1/README.md

 1. This TV is equipped with AV out jacks, which mirror the composite video and audio left and right channels.
 Some folks have used these jacks as their red, green, and blue inputs.
 To do this, you would need to cut the traces on the board to these pins, and inject your RGB lines to the pins inplace.
 You would then plug sync into the composite RCA jack as well as the existing audio L and R jacks.
 2. From what I can tell, GX mode on the front controls and remote seems to combine audio channels a bit.
 All I really found is that it reduces the amount of stereo separation in the audio.
 For this reason, I recommend not using GX mode (aka using AV mode).
+3. I have not had any interference issues with this set when using high quality cables.
+However, in the pursuit of clean video signals, you can always opt to use inline diodes on the RGB lines as I mentioned above.
+For more info on reducing interference, see [Sunthar's guide here](https://sector.sunthar.com/guides/crt-rgb-mod/noise-and-bars.html)

 ## Sources and Further Readings